 The judge will consider several factors in determining the monthly amount and duration of maintenance payments, including:

 - Your division of property agreement

 - Earning capacity and education level of each spouse

 - Contributions of each party to the education, job training or increased earning power of the other spouse

 - The feasibility of the spouse seeking maintenance to become self-sufficient in a reasonable time frame

 - The age and health of each spouse

 - Any other relevant facts

 Your divorce lawyer should know with reasonable certainty how each of these factors will be evaluated by the court.
-Attorney Kati A. Roach knows the courts in Johnson County and throughout central Missouri well.
+Attorney Lance A. Riddle knows the courts in Johnson County and throughout central Missouri well.
 We can help you make the informed decisions necessary to secure a spousal maintenance agreement that meets your goals or avoid spousal maintenance altogether in certain circumstances.

 Contact Our Office In Warrensburg To Schedule A Free Initial Consultation